amirulian/smartlock-with-integrated-advanced-recognition/README.md

 # Sample Result
 <br>Result with MatLab:

-<br>Result using MatLab: The MatLab developed with this Interface is for Proof of Concept (POC) and does not mean to be used in the real implementation.
-The real implementation would be embeded inside Raspberry PI 4 or Nano Jetson.
+<br>Result using MatLab: The MatLab developed with this Interface is